SHUI (SHUI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SHUI Historical Price

-According to the latest data gathered on SHUI live price page, the current price of SHUI is 0.01236833USD.
-The circulating supply of SHUI(SHUI) is 20.00M SHUI , giving it a market capitalization of $247.37K.
+According to the latest data gathered on SHUI live price page, the current price of SHUI is 0USD.
+The circulating supply of SHUI(SHUI) is 0.00 SHUI , giving it a market capitalization of $0.00.

 - 24-hour0.00%$ --$ --$ --